Native American Facts For Kids was written for young people learning about the Mohicans for school or home-schooling reports.

 What was Mohican culture like in the past?
 What is it like now?

 Here is a Mohican tribal history from the Stockbridge-Munsee tribe.
-It gives lots of information about

-Mohican traditions from ancient times until now.
+It gives lots of information about Mohican traditions from ancient times until now.

 How do Mohican Indian children live, and what did they do in the past?
-They

-and less time to play, just like early colonial children.
-But they did have corn shuck dolls, ball games, and toys such as miniature bows
+chores and less time to play, just like early colonial children.
+But they did have corn shuck dolls,

-and arrows.
+ball games, and toys such as miniature bows and arrows.
 Mohican mothers, like many Native Americans, traditionally carried their babies in

 What were men and women's roles in the Mohican tribe?

 Mohican men were hunters and sometimes went to war to protect their families.
-Mohican women were farmers and also did most of the child care and cooking.
+Mohican women were farmers and also did most of the

+child care and cooking.
 Both genders took part in storytelling, artwork and music, and traditional medicine.
-In the past, Mohican chiefs were always men, but today a Mohican Indian woman
+In the past, Mohican chiefs

-can be a politician too.
+were always men, but today a Mohican Indian woman can be a politician too.

 What were Mohican homes like in the past?
-The Mohicans didn't live in tepees.
-They lived in small round houses called

-wigwams.
+didn't live in tepees.
+They lived in small round houses called wigwams.
 Some Mohicans built rectangular lodges instead.

 the ones Mohican Indians used.
-Mohican villages were sometimes
+Mohican villages were sometimes palisaded (surrounded with a log wall for protection)

-palisaded (surrounded with a log wall for protection) and often included a council hall and a sweat lodge as well as family dwellings.
+and often included a council hall and a sweat lodge as well as family dwellings.
+Today, Native Americans only build a wigwam for fun or

-Today, Native Americans only build a wigwam for fun or to connect with their heritage, not for shelter.
-Most Mohicans live in modern houses and
+to connect with their heritage, not for shelter.
+Most Mohicans live in modern houses and apartment buildings, just like you.

 What was Mohican clothing like?
 Did they wear feather headdresses and face paint?